The 2021-22 FeederWatch season starts November 13. If you haven’t signed up yet, Sign up today!

 Download Lab of Ornithology BirdNotes (pdf files)

 Birds can become ill from leftover bits of seeds and hulls that have become moldy or from droppings that have accumulated on feeder trays.
 Therefore, you should clean your seed feeders about once every two weeks, more often during times of heavy use or during warm and damp conditions.
-Mold can attach to feeders, so to clean them, be sure to take them apart first.
-Use a dishwasher on a hot setting or hand wash either with soap and boiling water or with a dilute bleach solution.
-Or soak feeders for one hour in a weak vinegar solution and then scrub with a clean bottle brush.
-Rinse thoroughly and allow to dry completely before refilling.
+Research has found that scrubbing debris off feeders and then soaking them for 10 minutes in a diluted bleach solution is more effective at removing bacteria than using soap and water alone.
+Mold and contaminated debris can attach to feeders, so to clean them, be sure to take them apart first and remove any visible debris.
+Then wash them with soap and boiling water.
+Or soak them for 10 minutes in a diluted bleach solution or one hour in a weak vinegar solution and then scrub with a clean bottle brush.
+Rinse thoroughly.
+Or wash them in a dishwasher on a hot setting.
+Allow to dry completely before refilling.
+Learn more about the research into cleaning feeders on our blog.

 Because mold readily grows in sugar water, hummingbird feeders should be cleaned every time you refill the nectar, which should be every two to five days, depending on the outdoor temperatures.
 Bacteria and fungi grow more rapidly as the temperature rises.
 If you see any sign of cloudy water or black mold, discard the solution and clean the feeder immediately.